dkemfldks/docs/source/help/apps/desktop-guide.rst

 **Help**

- - Mattermost Docs - Links to the `official Mattermost documentation <https://docs.mattermost.com>`_ .
+ - Mattermost Docs - Links to a parent page for `Desktop applications documentation <https://docs.mattermost.com/install/desktop.html>`_ .
  - Version - Indicates the desktop application version in use